nasa/CTF/docs/ctf/ctf_json_test_script_guide.md

 ## Test Scripts
 The JSON CTF input file, or **Test Script**, is comprised of a number of properties that describe the tests that will be executed.
 Each **Test Script** can have multiple tests, with each each testing multiple requirements.
-Example test scripts can be found at `examples/aspect_project/scripts` in the repo.
+Example test scripts can be found at `scripts` folder in the repo.

  The **Test Script** has the following properties:
 - **test_number**: Unique identifier for the test script.
 Format Should be a descriptive test ID that would allow the review to understand what is being tested.